OgPaine/psychic-octo-succotash/README.md

 - Mazer

-# Word Memory and Pin Crack Games

-This repository contains two mini-games developed for web browsers: "Word Memory" and "Pin Cracker."

 ## Word Memory Game

 Word Memory is a game designed to test and improve your memory.
 Players see words on the screen and must remember which have been shown as the game progresses.